euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Azimuthal integration
 =====================

-While pyFAI addresses the needs of both single and bi-dimentional integration with various scattering spaces, this contribution focuses on the algorithmic and implementation part.
+While pyFAI addresses the needs of both mono and bi-dimentional integration with various scattering spaces, this contribution focuses on the algorithmic and implementation part.
 The output spaces implemented in pyFAI are: